rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 Well, the output looks very promising.
 The second task was stopped (canceled) as soon as the first one went in error.
 The parent task was not stop and a `java.lang.IllegalStateException` exception was thrown when we tried to get the result from the failed computation.
 So, we solved one of the problems of unstructured concurrency, thread leaks and resources starvation.
 A good step forward.

 However, the thrown exception was not the original exception thrown by the child computation in error.
 We completely lost the original cause of error.
 However, we can do better.
-The `StructuredTaskScope.ShutdownOnSuccess` scope adds a method to the available ones, `throwIfFailed`.
+The `StructuredTaskScope.ShutdownOnFailure` scope adds a method to the available ones, `throwIfFailed`.
 As the documentation said, the method throws if any of the subtasks failed.
 The method throws an `java.util.concurrent.ExecutionException` exception set with the original exception as its cause.
 If no subtask failed, the method returns normally.

 We change first our code to see the new behavior in action: